-This commentary was originally published in Scientific American and is the first of NCEAS' commentary series on successful collaboration in science.
+This commentary was originally published in Scientific American and is part of NCEAS' commentary series on collaboration in science.

 “Enough!
 Cut it with the prima donna nonsense.
 There is no ‘I’ in TEAM!”